[ Printer Friendly Version ] [ Report Abuse ]

 "I know," I responded nastily, shaking and elated by the fact that I, Agatha Bennett, was finally talking back to an authority figure.
 "But I'm winning."

-The connection blipped, and then the coin's screen faded into darkness.
+With that, the connection severed and then the coin's screen blipped into darkness.
 I looked up, briefly registered Aidan gaping jaw and Potter's vaguely stricken expression, before pushing past the two of them and beginning to stalk down the hallway.

-"That... was awesome," Aidan said, struggling to catch up.
+"That... was awesome," Aidan murmured in awe, struggling to catch up to my hurried strides.
 "And scary.
 And awesome."

-"I know," I tossed out, quickening my pace.
+"I know," I tossed out blithely, quickening my pace.

-"Like, you legit threatened her," my brother continued, awe shining in his eyes.
+"Like, you legit threatened her," my brother continued, admiration and shock mingling in his gaze.

 "Were you, by any chance, a Russian mob boss in another life?"
 Potter said faintly, looking a little dare I say it scared.
 "Or in this life?"

-"Yup, we know," Aidan chirped.
+"Yup, we know," Aidan chirped, nodding fiercely.
 "We'll keep them away from you."

-"And we'll call the Auror department while we're at it," Potter said calmly, and I thanked Merlin that, at a time like this, he wasn't freaking out on my behalf.
-Right now, I needed someone who was self-assured and who, more importantly, trusted in me and my plan.
+"And we'll call the Auror department while we're at it," Potter added calmly, and I thanked Merlin that, at a time like this, he wasn't freaking out on my behalf.
+Right now, I needed someone who was pragmatic and who, more importantly, trusted in me and my plan.
 I needed someone I could hold on to.

 "We'll split up," Aidan said confidently.
 "Potter and I will take Vespertine's henchmen.
 You just concentrate on getting as deep into the Ministry as you can."

 "I know.
 Just..."
-For the first time, I hesitated, stopping in my tracks.
-Potter and Aidan jolted to a halt as well, turning to face me, expectant.
+For the first time I hesitated, stopping in my tracks as my voice caught in my throat.
+Potter and Aidan jolted to a halt as well, turning to face me, expressions expectant.
+I looked between them with narrowed, shining eyes.
 "Be careful, okay?
 They're trained fighters."

 "We'll be fine, Bennett.
 We're prepared for this," Potter said gently, lowly.
 I flicked my gaze towards him warily, remembering what Dom had said about Cooper and his personal vendetta against Potter.
 Something in my chest shuddered at the thought of those two meeting.

 Impulsively, I grabbed Potter's hand, quickly stroking my thumb over his calloused palm.
-His eyes met mine.
+His bright, hard eyes flicked up to meet mine.

 "I'll see you soon," he said quietly.